kit-cel/matlab-neurobayes/README.md

 This wrapper for MATLAB via MEX-File Creation API [0] of the NeuroBayes [1] artifical neural network library for CPP makes it possible to use the NeuroBayes Expert within MATLAB.
 The training of the network is not included in this wrapper and still has to be done separately.

 **Install guide**
-First insert your individual pathes to header files and shared libraries in the file `mexit.m`.
+First insert your individual paths to header files and shared libraries in the file `mexit.m`.
 Then execute this file via MATLAB with the call `run mexit.m`.
 This will generate the output files `nb_expert.o` and `nb_expert.mex64`.
 Now you can use the NeuroBayes expert within MATLAB via the call `nb_expert(input_vector,filepath_expertise)`.
 Check out the file `testit.m` for test-cases and examples.

 **Dependencies**
 NeuroBayes Expert